ElliottTradeLaboratory/DQN/README.md

 ## Installation Overview

 * The installation requires Linux.<br>
 * Strongly recommended use GPU.
-Because it takes about 7 days to learn 5 million steps even when running on the GTX 1080 ti using the fastest version with the setting closest to DQN 3.0.
+Because it takes about 7 days to learn 5 million steps even when running on the GTX1080ti using the fastest version with the setting closest to DQN 3.0.

 ### ◇Deep Learning Frameworks
 This implementation uses multiple frameworks, but you can install and run all of them, or you can install and run only one framework.